tinyBigGAMES/Infero/README.md

 # Infero
-High performant CUDA powered LLM inference library.
+An easy to use, high performant CUDA powered LLM inference library (new update coming soon)